 Art.
 10 – Insurance and indemnity

 Each participant shall take part on his own responsibility.
-The Organisation refuses all demands and claims for injury/damage to person/property of participants, drivers, assistants and third parties.
+The Organization refuses all demands and claims for injury/damage to person/property of participants, drivers, assistants and third parties.
 In accordance with the Swiss law the Organization has drawn up a civil liability insurance policy for the organisation of the event, which also covers third party liability for the Organization and any bound persons for damage to persons, animals and objects, excluding injury to entrants themselves and their cars.
-Furthermore no liability shall be assumed.
+Furthermore, no liability shall be assumed.
 Entrants agree to obtain insurance in conformity with current law and agree to release the Organization and any of their staff or collaborators involved in the Event, owners of land and property through which the Event passes, from any responsibility for damage or injury to themselves, their drivers, co-drivers, employees and objects, or damage or injury caused to third parties or objects belonging to them, their drivers, co-drivers, employees or appointees.
-Likewise, entrants will not hold the Organization responsible for fire and/or theft and/or any other damage that their vehicles may incur during the 2019 edition of “The I.C.E.” entrants agree to exonerate and release the Organisation from any responsibility whatsoever for fire and/or theft and/or accidents and/or any damage incurred during the Event and waive the right for themselves and their heirs to claim any kind of compensation in relation to any kind of accident their vehicle may incur.
+Likewise, entrants shall not hold the Organization responsible for fire and/or theft and/or any other damage that their vehicles may incur during the 2020 edition of “The I.C.E.” entrants agree to exonerate and release the Organization from any responsibility whatsoever for fire and/or theft and/or accidents and/or any damage incurred during the Event and waive the right for themselves and their heirs to claim any kind of compensation in relation to any kind of accident their vehicle may incur.

 Art.
 11 – Pertaining Laws